+6

 ACS Designation Strategic Location

 Timescale for Delivery 6 + years

 Housing Units 200

 Other Uses tbc

-IDP Constraints/Re IDP Constraints/Requirements Summary Infrastructure Summary Assessment Further Work Transport Existing frequent bus services.
+IDE CONSULAINIS/NEGUI EINEME SAUMINALÀ dell'eller Sammary Infrastructure Summary Assessment Further Work Transport Existing frequent bus services.
 Transport modelling underway.
 Integrated transport/walking and cycling package required.
 Transport assessment and further highway requirements to be developed as part of master-planning work.
 Utilities Electricity - Additional 33kV Circuits and new 33kV primary substation at Watnall Potentially - additional 33kV Circuits and new 33kV primary substation in the Stapleford area.
-Reserved site available Gas - no abnormal requirements IT - no abnormal requirements Water supply/Waste water - no constraints identified subject to phasing.
+Reserved site available Gas - no abnormal requirements IT - no abnormal requirements water supply/Waste water - no constraints identified subject to phasing.
 Included in Western Power programme to be implemented by 2015.
 Further dialogue with Western Power as proposals emerge.
 Further ongoing dialogue with Severn Trent.
 Flooding and Flood Risk Much of area surrounding settlement is within Flood Zone 1 and therefore low risk.
 Some ordinary water courses present.
 Land to west of Brinsley is a Secondary Aquifer.
 Reservoirs along the railway line to the west of the settlement are sensitive groundwater receptors and surrounded by alluvial deposits.
 Should development proposals include areas covered by ordinary water courses, further flood risk assessment may be required.
 Development proposals to include adequate protection to aquifer from foul and surface flows.
 Further dialogue with EA as detailed proposals emerge.

-Health Facilities No existing GP practices.
+Infrastructure Summary Assessment Further Work Health Facilities No existing GP practices.
 Existing residents register at Eastwood and Underwood.
 Dialogue underway with Nottinghamshire PCT re appropriate future facilities.

-Infrastructure Summary Assessment Further Work Education Provision Close relationship with schools in Selston.
+Education Provision Close relationship with schools in Selston.
 Limited capacity for expansion of primary schools.
 Further review required with education colleagues.
 Re-configuration of secondary school possible.
 On the basis of Nottinghamshire County Council's education multiplier the following education contributions may be sought - £481k for primary school places and £552k for secondary school.
 Education contributions to be reviewed in light of pupil projection data (only valid 5 years in advance of development) to provide accurate assessment of existing local school capacity and confirm if contributions to expand existing schools are appropriate or if new school provision is required.
 Police Services No abnormal requirements Further dialogue on opportunities to use local facilities for neighbourhood policing as detailed proposals emerge.
 Ambulance Services No abnormal requirements Further dialogue required on inclusion of standby locations as detailed proposals emerge.
 Fire and Rescue No abnormal requirements Further dialogue required on layout and mix of units.
 Waste Management No known abnormal requirements.
 Further dialogue as detailed proposals emerge.
 Community Services To be confirmed.
 Further dialogue as detailed proposals emerge.
 Green Infrastructure Proximity to Greenwood Community Forest and Erewash valley.
 Areas of POS to the east and south of Brinsley, SINC located to west and smaller SINCs to west and east.
 Opportunities to enhance GI to be explored as proposals emerge.
 Contamination Areas of previously used land and landfill present.
 Appropriate desk top studies and investigation if required.
 Other Alluvium deposits and coal strata.
 Appropriate desk top studies and investigation if required.

-Indicative Assessment ent No major constraints to development. delivery on several sites with existing I Development expected to come forward in the middle of the plan period but opportunities for earlier blanning permission.
-Education requirements of severa all of the settlements of Awsworth, Nottinghamshire County Council. l settlements are clos Brinsley, Eastwood Further dialogue witl sely linked.
-Further review of how best to accommodate cumulative school places within and Kimberley will be required with close consultation with education colleagues at h Environment Agency required as development proposals emerge.
+No major constraints to development.
+Development expected to come forward in the middle of the plan period but opportunities for earlier delivery on several sites with existing planning permission.
+Education requirements of several settlements are closely linked.
+Further review of how best to accommodate cumulative school places within all of the settlements of Awsworth, Brinsley, Eastwood and Kimberley will be required with close consultation with education colleagues at Nottinghamshire County Council.
+Further dialogue with Environment Agency required as development proposals emerge.